 Mint and radish greens pesto pasta salad is pretty to look at, quick and easy to make, and packed with flavor from fresh spring ingredients.
 A recipe the whole family will enjoy.

 Classic pesto is made with garlic, fresh basil, pine nuts, Parmesan and Pecorino cheeses, and olive oil.
 However, according to an article I read, any combination of flavorful leaves, oily nuts, hard cheese, olive oil, garlic, salt, and lemon juice can be considered a pesto-like condiment.
 If you search for pesto here on the blog you’ll find an assortment of recipes – some made with kale, some made with walnuts, and some that are more traditionally made with basil and Parmesan.
-I also occasionally make pesto with arugula, especially if I have some that’s on it’s way into the garbage.
+I also occasionally make pesto with arugula, especially if I have some that’s on it’s way into the garbage, or other greens like this recipe for radish greens pesto.

 While it may seem pretty crazy that the majority of my pesto recipes are not the classic combination and I don’t have a consistent pesto recipe, in my opinion that’s part of the beauty of this traditional Genovese sauce – you can make it with what you want and what you have on hand, which is a great way to avoid food waste.